You don’t have to be a gender-nonconforming person to see this is a hard time to be a gender-nonconforming person.

 What’s in it for me?

-- I hope you’ll refer me paying clients.
-Word of mouth is the heart of my business.
+- Word of mouth is the heart of my business.
 For every person you send me, they get a discount and you get an additional final image.

 - I expand my portfolio with unique faces, and get to strengthen my craft working in unconventional, gender-affirming ways.